colinhacks/zod/README.md

 - `args: ZodTuple` The first argument is a tuple (created with `z.tuple([...])` and defines the schema of the arguments to your function.
 If the function doesn't accept arguments, you can pass an empty tuple (`z.tuple([])`).
 - `returnType: any Zod schema` The second argument is the function's return type.
 This can be any Zod schema.

+> You can the special `z.void()` option if your function doesn't return anything.
+This will let Zod properly infer the type of void-returning functions.
+(Void-returning function can actually return either undefined or null.)

 ```ts
 const args = z.tuple([z.string()]);